derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Airline / Hotel Reservation System** - Create a reservation system which books airline seats or hotel rooms.
+**2) Airline / Hotel Reservation System** - Create a reservation system which books airline seats or hotel rooms.
 It charges various rates for particular sections of the plane or hotel.
 Example, first class is going to cost more than coach.
 Hotel rooms have penthouse suites which cost more.
 Keep track of when rooms will be available and can be scheduled.
   - [ ] Go
   - [ ] Java
   - [ ] Rust